 Standard & Poor's 500 Index

 The State Farm® S&P 500 Index Fund attempts to mirror the returns of the S&P 500 Index.
-Fund assets are invested in a master fund called the S&P 500 Index Master Portfolio.
-It is advised by BlackRock Fund Advisors (BlackRock), a subsidiary of BlackRock Institutional Trust Company, N.A.
+It is sub-advised by BlackRock Fund Advisors (BlackRock), a subsidiary of BlackRock Institutional Trust Company, N.A.

 Russell 2000 Index